SantiagoStroppiana/SantiagoStroppiana/README.md

 <picture> <img align="right" src="https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/Right_Side.gif?raw=true" width = 250px></picture>

-"👨‍💻 Final year Systems Analyst student with a keen interest in both frontend and backend development.
-Currently working with a team on SIAJ Inventories, a Java-based inventory management system.
-Passionate about learning new technologies and aiming to specialize in Data Science.
-Always excited to take on new challenges and expand my knowledge! 🚀"
+"Recently graduated Systems Analyst with experience in desktop (JavaFX) and web (React) application development, as well as backend development with Java and Javalin.
+Co-leader of the SIAJ Inventories project, a comprehensive stock management and point-of-sale system, where I participated in the design and implementation of inventory modules, user management, and the creation of modern interfaces.
+Passionate about transforming problems into efficient technological solutions through software analysis, UML modeling, and MVC and DAO architecture patterns."

 <h2> My tech stack </h2>